 With wagging tails and happy dispositions, pet therapy dogs, Paisley and Daisy, bring light to every room.
-Spreading joy as they prance through the halls in two of Liberty Lutheran’s vibrant assisted living communities at Artman and The Hearth, these two beloved furry companions make every day brighter not just for hospice patients, but for residents from all levels of care as well as staff and family.
+Spreading joy as they prance through the halls in two of Liberty Lutheran’s senior living and memory care communities, these beloved furry companions make every day brighter for residents in all levels of care at Artman and The Hearth.

 I love seeing my dog lighten people’s lives.
 It’s so simple, and so meaningful.
 There really is a new-found brightness in the room when she spends time with residents.

 –Cindi Smith, pet therapy volunteer with dog, Paisley, at Artman